jeremyephron/machine-setup/README.md

 DISABLE_LATEX=1 ./setup.sh
 ```

-If I just wanted to do some quick editing, maybe I only need my Vim files set
+If I just wanted to do some quick editing, maybe I only need my Vim files and
-up.
+Homebrew set up.
 So I can run:

 ```
-ENABLE=1 ENABLE_VIM=1 ./setup.sh
+ENABLE=1 ENABLE_HOMEBREW=1 ENABLE_VIM=1 ./setup.sh
 ```

 where `ENABLE=1` tells the script to only run components that are explicitly